‘Fear what’s inside you’

 The film is a potent mix of horror and supernatural elements that underpin a very smart, disturbing, and complicated psychological thriller…the idea of being able to drive the narrative utilising all of these things, to truly pull that off, from both a commercial and artistic perspective, was a fantastic opportunity for us as filmmakers.”

 After witnessing his partner being eaten in a ritualistic murder, vice detective Ryan Calhoun (Matthew Tompkins) goes undercover at a forensic psychiatric hospital.
-Already haunted by his past, hated by his boss and resented by his otherwise loving wife, being labelled a suspect is a risk that he’s willing to take; but what he discovers is another kind of hell.
+Already haunted by his past, hated by his boss and resented by his otherwise loving wife, being labelled a suspect is a risk that he’s willing to take, but what he discovers is another kind of hell.

 Infusing mental illness with the supernatural always makes for compelling psychological horror, and The Harrowing is packed with potential.
-Calhoun meets several patients who hint that the staff and facility aren’t all as they seem, while warning of the dreaded basement from where no one returns.
-Calhoun’s nightmares of gruesome experimentation and possessed surgeons make for some visually entertaining Hellraiser-esque moments.
+Calhoun meets several patients who hint that the staff and facility aren’t all as they seem while warning of the dreaded basement from where no one returns.
+Calhoun’s nightmares of gruesome experimentation and possessed surgeons to make for some visually entertaining Hellraiser-esque moments.

 Unfortunately, these are sparse throughout and tied together with flat storytelling and mediocre characters.
-The most interesting is nymphonecromaniac, Ella (Hayden Tweedie) but it seems as though she’s thrown in to add another element of horror to make up for the lack of it.
+The most interesting is Ella (Hayden Tweedie) but it seems as though she’s thrown in to add another element of horror to make up for the lack of it.
 With a running time of almost two hours, events unfold slowly, but the fact that it’s a total mind screw keeps you watching to find out what the hell (literally) is going on.

 When Calhoun becomes tormented and attacked by a beast-like entity in the corridors of the hospital, he must delve into some of his worst fears to uncover whether his inner demons are real or a manifestation of his imagination.
 With a surprise final twist, it’s hard to know if that question is in fact answered.